onzfonz/comp227/src/content/1/en/part1a.md

 ![screenshot of undefined prop error](../../images/1/2a.png)

-It is good to remember that in React it is possible and worthwhile to write <em>console.log()</em> commands (which print to the console) within your code.
+It is good to remember that in React it is possible and worthwhile to write `console.log()` commands (which print to the console) within your code.

 Also, keep in mind that **React component names must be capitalized**.
 If you try defining a component as follows: